 6. Might Improve Muscle Strength

 Although findings have also been somewhat conflicting, some research shows that taking conjugated linoleic acid alone or along with supplements like creatine and whey protein can help increase strength and improve lean tissue mass.
-This is why CLA is often added to some bodybuilding supplements, protein powders or weight loss formulas.
+This is why CLA is often added to some bodybuilding supplements, protein powders and weight loss formulas.

-Best Sources of Conjugated Linoleic Acid
+Best Food Sources of CLA

 According to a report published in The Journal of Food Composition and Analysis, the top food sources of CLA include: